How To Quit Caffeine Without Hating Your Life

 Drink decaf.

-You may be consuming fewer cups of the "real stuff", but if you find yourself missing the taste of coffee (or just your favorite creamer), feel free to replace every drop you give up with decaf, Dr. Graham says.
+You may be consuming fewer cups of the "real stuff", but if you find yourself missing the taste of coffee, feel free to replace every drop you give up with decaf, Dr Graham says.

-If most of your daily caffeine is coming from soda, plenty of brands offer stimulant-free substitutes for your favorite flavors.
+If most of your daily caffeine is coming from soda, plenty of brands offer stimulant-free substitutes for your favourite flavours.
 From personal experience, I can tell you that Coca-Cola's caffeine-free version tastes identical, sans the jittery side effects.

 Advertisement